 Before you dip into your retirement funds, you’ll want to read the fine print.
 Just as there are rules for contributions, IRAs also have rules when it comes to taking money out of the account.

 Understanding how the withdrawal rules work is important because taking money out too soon could trigger a 10% early withdrawal penalty (and maybe even taxes).
 However, there are certain situations where you might be able to withdraw your funds penalty-free.
-“Qualified distributions” is the fancy IRS-speak for such exceptions.
+“Qualified distributions” is the IRS term for such exceptions.

 Let’s take a closer look at some of the key withdrawal rules.
 We’ll also provide examples of situations where you might be able to take money out of your IRA penalty-free.